lostjared/img2mov/README.md

 	$ ./autogen.sh && ./configure && make

 to use program
+	-v print version info
 	-i input directory
 	-o output video file mov
 	-w frame width
 	-h frame height
 	-f frames per second
-	-s stretch image (if not set will resize to keep aspect ratio)
+	-s stretch image (if not set will resize to keep aspect ratio) -n do not sort list of files

 example use: